microsoft/AzureTrailblazerAcademy/month3/labs/lab_oracle_to_postgreSQL/README.md

 <img src="./images/ata-pg-dms-add-target-info.PNG" alt="Add PostgreSQL target database info" hight="400">

 5. Add the network access to DMS Service from PostgreSQL service
-- You will get an error showing the IP address which needs access from PostgreSQL.
+- You will get an error showing the IP address which need the access from PostgreSQL.
 6. Select Source and Target Schemas
 - Select 'HR' from Oracle and 'PGHR' from PostgreSQL
 <img src="./images/ata-pg-dms-schema-mapping.PNG" alt="Map source and target schemas" Width="600">